 Please wait while you are redirected.

-DESCRIPTIONPerfusion imaging using CT (computed tomography) provides an assessment of cerebral blood flow that may assist in the identification of ischemic regions of the brain.
-This technology is proposed as a method to aid treatment decisions in patients being evaluated for acute ischemic stroke, subarachnoid hemorrhage and head trauma.
+Perfusion imaging using CT (computed tomography) provides an assessment of cerebral blood flow that may assist in the identification of ischemic regions of the brain.
+This technology is proposed as a method to aid treatment decisions in patients being evaluated for acute ischemic stroke, subarachnoid hemorrhage, cerebral vasospasm, brain tumors, and head trauma.